Oleksandr Usyk will fight Tyson Fury on 70/30 split if Fury donates £1m to Ukraine

 "So both of us need this fight."

-Usyk expects Fury to be even more of a challenge than Joshua but remains undaunted.
-Previously an undisputed champion at cruiserweight, the 36-year-old believes he can repeat the feat at heavyweight, even against Fury.
+Usyk would expect Fury to be even more of a challenge than Joshua.
+But previously an undisputed champion at cruiserweight, the 36-year-old believes he can repeat the feat at heavyweight, even against Fury.

 "I'm not afraid of Tyson Fury," he said.
 "This will be like any other fight.
 It's just a big man who has never lost before against a man who has the WBC belt.